Using social media to expand your affiliate program

 - Facebook groups.
 Often interest-based, these groups can get your name and message in front of a lot of people who may be prequalified as affiliates

 - LinkedIn groups.
-Specifically dedicated to networking, LinkedIn is already a source for affiliates – even more so niche groups.
+Specifically dedicated to networking, software for linkedin messaging is already a source for affiliates – even more so niche groups.

 - Twitter topics.
 Interacting with people within your target community can bring prospective affiliates your way.
 Engage with notable community leaders and verified “blue check mark” industry names to maximize your exposure.